johnwry/dm2/markdown/colossians/colossians.md

     <strong>Colossians 2:4-5 – Paul warned of danger</strong>

-1. Colossians 2:4 –    <em>I say this so that no one will delude you with persuasive argument</em>
+1. Colossians 2:4 –    * I say this so that no one will delude you with persuasive argument* .
-    .
 Paul warned the Colossians not to be <strong><u>tricked</u></strong>.
     Galatians 1:6-9, 3:1

 a.
-Colossians 2:4a – Paul was worried the Colossians might be in<strong><u>danger</u></strong> of delusion. …    <em>so that no one will delude you</em>… 2 Corinthians 11:3-4, 13-15
+Colossians 2:4a – Paul was worried the Colossians might be in<strong><u>danger</u></strong> of delusion. …    * so that no one will delude you* … 2 Corinthians 11:3-4, 13-15

-    1) The word <em>delude</em> PARALOGIZOMAI is a two-part word in Greek.
+    1) The word * delude*  PARALOGIZOMAI is a two-part word in Greek.
 PARA means <strong>with</strong> or <strong>beside</strong> and LOGIZOMAI means    <strong>to reason</strong> or <strong>to use logic</strong>.
 You might say it means to add or combine something with <strong><u>reason</u></strong> or logic.